Mentorship in Healthcare Practice (MSLAP) Taught and Online

 Students on the taught version of the course are expected to attend 7 classroom sessions.
-Online students attend one introductory session in the university to meet the lecturers and be orientated to the virtual learning environment (Blackboard).
+Online students attend one introductory session in the university to meet the lecturers and be orientated to the virtual learning environment (Canvas).
 The rest of the course is delivered by distance-learning online.

 This multiprofessional course uses current research and literature to cover the topics of mentorship, facilitation of learning and student support;